-Sponsors participating in the SFSP are required to disclose and identify related-party transactions, less-than-arms-length transactions ownership interest in equipment, supplies, vehicles and facilities, or disclose any other information that inhibits us from making an informed assessment of the allowability of a particular cost.
+Sponsors participating in the SPSP are required to disclose and identify related-party transactions, less-than-arms length transactions, ownership interest in equipment, supplies, vehicles and facilities, or inscrete any other information that inhibits TDA from making an informed assessment interallowability of a particular cost.

-A less-than-arms-length transaction is a transaction between the sponsor and its parent corporation, corporate divisions subsidiaries, employee(s), officer(s), agent(s) or members of the sponsor's immediate family, either directly or indirectly through corporations, trusts or similar arrangements in which the sponsor holds a controlling interest, no matter how represented.
+A less-than-arms-perch transaction is a transaction between the sponsor and its parent corporation, corporate divisions, subsidiaries, employee(s), officer(s), agent(s) or members of the sponsor's immediate family, either directly or indirectly through corporations, trusts or similar arrangements in which the sponsor holds a controlling interest, no matter how represented.
 All related-party transactions are less-than-arms-length transactions.

-You cannot allow a conflict of interest or potential conflicts of interest when procuring goods and services.
-You must establish and maintain a written code of standards of conduct.
-No officer, agent, consultant, contractor, volunteer or other employee of your organization may engage in any activity that causes or could cause a conflict of interest in the operation of the SFSP, including but not limited to:
+A CE cannot allow a conflict of interest or potential conflicts of interest when procuring goods and services.
+All CEs must establish and maintain a written code of standards of conduct.
+No officer, agent, consultant, contractor, volunteer or other employee of an organization may engage in any activity that causes or could cause a conflict of interest in the operation of the SFSP, including but not limited to: